willymcallister/willymcallister.github.io/_articles/rms.md

 comments: true
 ---

-In electronics RMS is how we compare the power of an AC wave form to the power of a DC waveform (a steady level).
+In electronics, RMS is how we compare the power of an AC wave form to the power of a DC waveform (a steady level).
 Usually RMS is used for sine waves, but the idea works for any repetitive wave form.

-RMS is short for *root mean square*, which is short for "square root of the average (mean) of some quantity (like voltage) squared".
+RMS is short for *root mean square*, which is short for "the square root of the average (mean) of some quantity squared".
 (Whew!
 We'll stick with the name RMS.)

 Written by Willy McAllister.